News

 Aliases

 Aliases are used as a “friendly name” for packet stations, allowing you to connect without having to remember whch SSID you need.
-For example, my node currently has the alias ATTLE (for Attleborough), so you could connect by typing either connect M7GMT-5 or connect ATTLE.
+For example, my node currently has the alias WYMOND (for Wymondham), so you could connect by typing either connect M7GMT-5 or connect WYMOND.

 Aliases can be up to 6 characters, and should be unique on the packet network.
 The idea is for these to be memorable, so I would be interested in your feedback on the following formats: